 MYTH: Just a little bit of alcohol won’t harm my baby.
 The only women who need to be concerned are heavy drinkers.
 A few drinks on a special occasion won’t hurt.

 FACT: Numerous sources agree that there is no safe amount of alcohol for the developing baby.
-Also, because fetuses aren’t fully developed they don’t have the ability to process and eliminate alcohol the way you do and thus the alcohol can affect them to a greater extent.
+Also, because fetuses aren’t fully developed they don’t have the ability to process and eliminate alcohol the way you do and thus it can affect them to a greater extent.

 The good news is that FAS is the leading preventable cause of birth defects in the United States 7, so there IS something you can do to make sure your baby doesn’t suffer the lifelong consequences detailed above.

 If you are having trouble stopping drinking or are struggling with an alcohol use disorder, know that there is help out there so that you can better protect the health of yourself and your child.
-Call 1-888-744-0069Who Answers? for help finding a treatment center.
+Call 1-888-744-0069Who Answers? for help finding a treatment center that's right for you both.
 You and your child deserve to be healthy.